0xPolygon/cdk-validium-node/docs/diff/diff.md

 - `newEtherman` now depends on the state, needed to instantiate the DA
 - `LoadAuthFromKeyStore` returns the raw private key, used to authenticate messages for DAC
 - policy CLI added to interact with allow list storage
-- needed to change the order of how things are instantiated by adding a `tmpEthMan` as etherman is used to get the L2 chain ID, which is needed for the state, and at the same time the state is needed for for the Etherman.
+- needed to change the order of how things are instantiated by adding a `tmpEthMan` as etherman is used to get the L2 chain ID, which is needed for the state, and at the same time the state is needed for the Etherman.
 Note that the `tmpEthMan` is used exclusively to get the L2 chain ID
 - `newEtherman` calls `newDataAvailability` as DA is a dependency of Etherman (etherman now pulls data from the DA)
 - `newDataAvailability` used to instantiate the DA, in a modular way (switch/case of the supported backends)
 - `createSequenceSender` instantiates DA as it's needed to post sequences to the DA layer